-The User view lets you change data returned to your capsule about the user, letting you simulate different locations and time zones, as well as control selection learning.
+The User view lets you change data returned to your capsule about the user by simulating different locations and time zones.
+This view also lets you control learning and execution settings.

 Under Location, enter a specific latitude and longitude or enter a city in the Location field.
 Recently-used cities will be remembered in the dropdown.
 You can also specify "My Current Location" to have the Simulator geolocate you, and specify "No GPS Available" to test your capsule's performance on a device where GPS does not exist or is turned off.

 Under Time, specify the time zone the Simulator reports to the capsule, as well as the time and date.
 If you have specified a custom time and date, click Clear to return to reporting the current time.